Blessing988/DSPS23_Competition/README.md

 > `This is the second DSPS student competition on the application of AI for pavement condition monitoring` <br>
 > This competition consists of Track 1 and Track 2.
 >
-> My Team is working on Track 2 which is model-centric and involves detection, and estimation of the severity of different <br>
-types of pavement distresses.
+> My Team is working on Track 2 which is model-centric and involves detection, and estimation of the severity of different types of pavement distresses.
 >
 > Source code, data files and folders can be found [here](https://console.paperspace.com/kyem988/notebook/rsx93ba75mm99pr). <br>